 - Loose and Rattling Panes

 A New Front Door

 You may not realize it, but the front door can actually be one of the worst energy leaks in an entire home.
 Old solid timber or metal doors are particularly suspect as they often age and form gaps between the door and the frame.
 Windows in your door can become unsealed just like windows in the walls and any damage done to a door can also result in air leaking between the inside and outside of the house.
-Replace your front door with an insulated fiberglass model that qualifies for energy star instead.
+Replace your front door with an insulated fiberglass model that qualifies for an energy star instead.

 Energy Efficient Floors